BrilliantIsotope/SupportArticles-docs/support/windows-server/networking/sysvol-dfsr-migration-fails-after-in-place-upgrade.md

 ### Issue occurs in the Preparing or Redirecting phase

-1. If you have already run `DFRSMIG /SetGlobalState 1` or `DFRSMIG /SetGlobalState 2` previously, run the following command as a Domain Admin:
+1. If you have already run `DFSRMIG /SetGlobalState 1` or `DFSRMIG /SetGlobalState 2` previously, run the following command as a Domain Admin:

     ```console
-    DFRSMIG /SetGlobalState 0
+    DFSRMIG /SetGlobalState 0
     ```

 2. Wait for Active Directory replication to propagate throughout the domain, and for the state of Windows Server 2019 domain controllers to revert to the **Start** phase.